edugreat/edugreat/README.md

 --->
 ---
 ### 🧮 Exercises & project on Data Structure and Algorithm with the nicely resource [**Algorithms, FOURTH EDITION**](https://algs4.cs.princeton.edu/home/) and different other dsa challenges (miscellaneous challenges).
- **Note:** The responses to the exercises on this book were not the authors', but the reader's, Me😆; hence, might not have been the best approach for implementations.
+ **Note:** The responses to the exercises on this book were not the authors', but the reader's, Me 👨‍🔬; hence, might not have been the best approach for implementations.
  ---
 - [ ] 👍 DSA Exercises